Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Introduction

-In recent years, machine learning has been extensively applied to GW data analysis~\cite{Matching_MF, BNS_ML, cuoco2020enhancing, PE_AutoRegrFl, DNN_MMA, DNN_MMA_aLIGO, Detecting_SN_DL, SimilarityLearning}.
 In this work we demonstrate how application of a machine learning algorithm, designed to discern real events from spurious glitches, can be used to improve the standard matched filtering based analysis used by LIGO~\cite{gwtc1}.
-We use transfer learning with InceptionV3~\cite{szegedy2016rethinking} -- an image-based deep learning classifier pre-trained on over a million images of day-to-day objects -- and retrain it to classify CBCs and glitches in the LIGO data.
-The classifier gives a probability of a trigger belonging to the `CBC' class among a number of transient classes, which we use to modify the ranking statistic and construct the new statistic (\textit{MLStat}).
+We use transfer learning with InceptionV3~\cite{szegedy2016rethinking} to classify CBCs and glitches in the LIGO data.
+We construct a new coincident ranking statistic (\textit{\mlstat}) by incorporating the output of the ML classifier into the original ranking statistic.
 Here we extend the \pycbc search analysis used in GWTC-1~\cite{improved_pycbc, gwtc1}, however, a similar methodology can also be implemented with other pipelines like \cwb~\cite{klimenko2016method}, \gstlal~\cite{sachdev2019gstlal} and \mbta~\cite{adams2015low} to seek sensitivity improvements.
-We show significant improvement in the inverse-false-alarm rates (IFARs) of the low-significance events GW151012 and GW170729 with MLStat.
-We also detect the new candidate event \newevent from O1~\cite{IAS_O1, IAS_GW151216} and report the parameter estimation results just as a verification.
+We show significant improvement in the inverse-false-alarm rates (IFARs) of the low-significance events GW151012 and GW170729 with \mlstat.
+We also confirm the event \newevent from O1~\cite{IAS_O1, IAS_GW151216} and report the parameter estimation results for completeness.